PaloAltoNetworks/pcs-postman/Collection_Runner/Bulk_Archive_Compute_Incidents/README.md

 ## Steps to iterate the CSV using the Collection Runner

-1. After you have the above Collection imported and your Access/Secret key setup, click the main collection folder on the left, and then click the **"Run"** tab at the top-right of Postman.
+1. After you have the above Collection imported and your Access/Secret key setup, click the main collection folder on the left, and then click the **"Run Collection"** option for that Collection.

 * **Environment**